FelixWeichselgartner/BitcoinOfflinePaperWalletGenerator/README.md

 ## Work in progress

 Do NOT use this project so far.
 As of today the project only uses pseudo rng.
 In the future this will be replaced by true rng (e.g. with transistor noise generator).
-The code should run on any 32bit microcontoller (i.e. not on standard Arduinos, but on ESP32, ESP8266, NodeMCU, STM32, Teensy. ...).
+The code should run on any 32bit microcontoller (i.e. not on standard Arduinos, but on ESP32, ESP8266, NodeMCU, STM32, Teensy, ...).
 Furthermore, do not send bitcoins to any addresses in the validation folder.

 ## Dependencies